jneidel/jneidel.com/content/review/air-purifier/index.md

 ## Conclusion

 Do you _need_ one: No.
-But some people would people benefit from having an air purifier.
+But some people would benefit from having an air purifier.
-E.g. if you have a sensitive nose or are cooking a lot.
+E.g. if you have a sensitive nose or cook a lot.

 I don't care about the marginal health benefits.
 For me the utility lies in removing unwanted smells from the air.